 Throughout history, artists have shown an inexhaustible capacity for creativity in their responses to a changing world.
 Featuring paintings from one of the world’s finest art museums, ‘European Masterpieces from The Metropolitan Museum of Art, New York’ tells stories of Europe across 500 years, and the pivotal role art plays in reflecting and reshaping history.

-You can view Dancers, Pink and Green c.1890 in ‘European Masterpieces’ until 17 October 2021 at the Gallery of Modern Art (GOMA), however did you know that QAGOMA has Three dancers at a dance class c.1888-90 in its permanent collection?
+You can view Dancers, Pink and Green c.1890 in ‘European Masterpieces’, however did you know that QAGOMA has Three dancers at a dance class c.1888-90 in its permanent collection?